Microlandia, the brutally honest city builder, arrives on Steam.

 -

-Democracy as the win condition: Every five in-game years the citizens go to the ballot box and decide whether you stay in office.
-Your approval is measured across six policy fields (shelter, occupation, safety, cost of living, recreation, and healthcare), and a live polls panel shows each rating.
+Democracy as the win condition: Every five in-game years an election decides whether you stay in office.
+Your approval combines six policy fields (shelter, occupation, safety, basic needs, parks, and healthcare), and a live polls panel shows each rating.
 Lose the vote, the run is over.

 -